Critical thinking training: from basics to reliable strategies you can use

 - information-processing shortcuts, also known as heuristics

-- noisy information processing – distortions in the process of storage in and retrieval from memory
+- distortions in the process of storage and retrieve from your memory

 - the brain’s limited information processing capacity